Final solution to the problem of relating a true copula to an imprecise copula: Discrete copulas vs. continuous copulas

 \begin{proof} If the function is constant, then the proposition is easy.
 If not, then $A(\mathbf{c})>A(\mathbf{a})$ by the fact that $A$ is 1-increasing.
 We assume with no loss that $R=\mathds{I}^2$, and that $A(0,0)=0$ (after subtracting a constant from $A$, if necessary) and $A(1,1)=1$ (after multiplying $A$ by a constant, if necessary).
 Let $A(1,0)= \alpha$ and $A(0,1)=\beta$ to write down the desired solution

 \end{proof}

 The function on $R$ obtained in this way will be called a \textsl{bilinear interpolation} of $A$ through its values at the corners.
-For any rectangle $R\subseteq\mathds{I}^2$ defined as above by corners $\mathbf{a}, \mathbf{b}, \mathbf{c},$ and $\mathbf{d}$, and any function $A$ defined at least on these corners we let the volume of $R$ with respect to $A$ be equal to
+For any rectangle $R\subseteq\mathds{I}^2$ with standard corners $\mathbf{a}, \mathbf{b}, \mathbf{c},$ and $\mathbf{d}$, and any function $A$ defined at least on these corners we let the volume of $R$ with respect to $A$ be equal to

 \begin{corollary} The bilinear interpolation $A$ of a 1-increasing function defined on the corners of $R$ is 1-increasing.
 Moreover, for every subrectangle $R_1\subseteq R$ we have: \begin{description} \item[(a)] $V_A(R_1)>0$ if and only if $V_A(R)>0$ \item[(b)] $V_A(R_1)<0$ if and only if $V_A(R)<0$ \item[(c)] $V_A(R_1)=0$ if and only if $V_A(R)=0$ \end{description} \end{corollary}